Eastern Canada (New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island and Quebec)

-Proceeds from seeds support campaigns like the Butterflyway Project — creating highways of habitat for bees and butterflies through neighbourhoods across Canada.
+This summer, invite pollinators into your garden or balcony with welcoming wildflowers.
+Proceeds from seed sales support campaigns such as the Butterflyway Project, which is creating highways of habitat for bees and butterflies in neighbourhoods across Canada.